Online Course FAQs: Schools & Educators

 A: Each course is about 75-90 hours, equal to one semester credit– 0.5 Carnegie units or 0.5 credits in most states (5 units in CA).

 Q: Are courses NCAA approved?

 A: NCAA approval only applies to CORE courses.
 Health, PE, and elective courses are not considered CORE courses and do not require NCAA approval, see NCAA links below.
-We are in the process of getting NCAA approval for our two science courses, Anatomy and Physiology.

 Q: Are there certificates that students can receive for completing Carone Learning’s career courses?